-When power is turned on and thermostat fan switch is set to ON and the cooling indicator is set to OFF, the indoor fan motor is energized through the normally open contact FR1 of the FR fan relay in about 30 seconds.
+When power is turned on and thermostat fan switch is set to ON and the cooling indicator is set to OFF, the indoor fan motor is energized in approximately 2 minutes.
 The outdoor unit is off.

-When power is turned on and thermostat fan switch is set to ON or AUTO and the cooling indicator to COOL the indoor and outdoor units will start through the normally open contacts FR1 and FR2 of the FR fan relay.
+When power is turned on and thermostat fan switch is set to ON or AUTO and the cooling indicator to COOL the indoor and outdoor units will start.